ijeomaoku/EV-nest-sql-analysis/README.md

 ![Made with SQL](https://img.shields.io/badge/Made%20with-SQL-blue) ![Data Analysis](https://img.shields.io/badge/Focus-Data%20Analysis-green)

 ## Project Overview
-Analyze electric vehicle (EV) charging sessions using SQL to uncover demand patterns, charger performance, and revenue drivers for a startup charging network.
+This project analyzes electric vehicle (EV) charging sessions using SQL to explore usage patterns, charger performance, and revenue across different cities.
+The goal is to practice SQL for data analysis while combining it with Excel for reporting and visualization.

+Instead of using Python, all visualizations in this project were created in **Microsoft Excel**, using pivot-style summary tables and charts.
+This demonstrates practical skills in both SQL (for analysis) and Excel (for business-focused reporting), which are essential tools for entry-level data analyst roles.

 ## Key Features
 - Realistic schema design for EV charging sessions